evgenyneu/Scrollable/README.md

-# Scrolling content vertically in iOS with autolayout
+# Scrolling content vertically in iOS with Auto Layout

 This is a small iOS library that helps scrolling screen content vertically, similar to web browser scrolling.